AWS Direct Connect

 Hosted connections enable dedicated layer 2 connectivity to the AWS cloud across existing interconnects between the Colt and AWS networks meaning that connectivity to the AWS cloud can be established immediately.
 Hosted connections are always based on a single BGP (IP) peering per connection.

 Dedicated ports allow customers to establish multiple BGP peerings across the same AWS port.
-On Demand circuit connections can be established in near real time, but a physical cross connect is required between the AWS Direct Connect port and the Colt network.
+On Demand circuit connections can be established in near real time, but a physical cross connect is required between the AWS Direct Connect dedicated port and the Colt network.

 Each peering is configured via the AWS Console to support one of the following AWS Virtual Interface types: